Press Release Museo de Arte Contemporáneo, Caracas, Venezuela

 The exhibition allows the public to explore the particular universe of this creator.
 The art project is based on the poems and diary Stefan Umærus wrote diary during his time as a student of the Mandarin language at the University of Foreign Studies, Beijing, between 1988 and 1989, the period just before the events on Tiananmen Square, on June 4th, 1989.

 Visitors can enjoy paintings, presented as fourteen works in large format, twelve panels of poetry, a handwritten book by the artist, a diary, poems and eight abstract paintings in small format.
 It should be noted that the poems and diary were originally written by hand, day by day, as the events unfolded.
 The paintings were made in New York in 1991.
+In this regard, we talked with Umærus, who before starting the interview emphasized that in this project has worked in conjunction with his wife, the Venezuelan Chely Depablos, whom he married in New York in 1991.

 The seed of this curatorial discourse has it's cradle in China.
 About this, he tells us that the seduction of the Asian country was almost immediate: "My intention was to be immersed in the culture of China.
 When I was at the language school, a student movement began and I found it interesting to make it part of my project.
 For this reason, I wrote a diary, poems, and added photos to the documentation.
 "I loved the city and the culture of Beijing.
 It was fascinating and the most amazing was that sometimes they deified me.
 I was very happy at the time, had many friends".
 A happiness that has been a constant in his life, evident in his smile.